Makalu Base Camp Trek

 Today we make a long steep descent back to Tashi Gaon.
 At Tashi Gaun, we spend the rest of the day relaxing in order to recover from the high altitude.

-Walking Hours: 5 Hour Trekking
+Walking Hours: 6 Hour Driving

 Meals Included: Breakfast, Lunch And Dinner